TassianaMilka/Live/Dio/Born to be Global: Do zero ao primeiro salário em dólar trabalhando com tecnologia/README.md

 # The main points

-1. A conversation with professionals who work abroad all of whom are Brazilians;
+1.A conversation with professionals who work abroad all of whom are Brazilians;

-2. Describing a little of your routines;
+2.Describing a little of your routines;

-3. The way they got the experience to work abroad;
+3.The way they got the experience to work abroad;

-4. Analyzed some requirements during the hiring process;
+4.Analyzed some requirements during the hiring process;

-5. When they started working;
+5.When they started working;

-6. Tips for an ideal resume for companies to contain interest;
+6.Tips for an ideal resume for companies to contain interest;

 #   My opinion about contexts